-Join Timothy Pintello for an in-depth discussion in this video Using the management console with group policies, part of Creating and Managing Group Policy for Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video Using the management console with group policies, part of Windows Server 2012: Create and Manage Group Policy.

 - To create and mange group policies,…we can use something called…the group policy management tool.…The group policy management tool…is a Micorosoft Management Console snap-in…that allows opening and modifying group policy objects.…The group policy management tool…also has an alternative tool,…called the Group Policy Management Editor snap-in.…This tool is used for pretty much the same thing…as the group policy management tool,…but it's just another way of doing that.…The group policy management tool is automatically installed…as part of the active directory, directory services role.…

 You can also add the group policy management tool…to a member server that is not a domain controler…by using the Add Roles and Features Wizard.…Finally, if you prefer to manage your domain controllers…and your network from a remote work station,…then you can install the policy group management tool…as part of the remote server administration tools package…for work stations.…Now we've talked a little bit…about the group policy manager,…

 - Configuring Group Policy settings

 - Configuring Windows Firewall

 4. Configuring Windows Firewall